MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 <!-- ====================================================================== -->
 ## Inline and live issue analysis

-Issues in your source code are highlighted with wavy underline.
+Issues in your source code are highlighted with wavy underlines.
 You can inspect the issue and get detailed information about what the problem is, how to fix it, and where to find more information.
 To inspect the issue, select the code that has the wavy underline:

 ![An accessibility issue reported inside a piece of code showing how to fix the problem, and where to find more information.](media/edge-devtools-for-vscode-inline-issue-reporting.msft.png)